Unimodality of the Andrews-Garvan-Dyson cranks of partitions: Introduction

-Figure 1.1 gives an illustration of the unimodality of $\{M(m,44)\}_{|m|\leq 43}$.
 It is worth mentioning that Andrews, Dyson and Rhoades \cite{Andrews-Dyson-Rhoades-2013} conjectured the unimodality of the spt-crank defined on the spt-function.
-For the definitions of the spt-crank and the spt-function, please refer to \cite{Andrews-2008} and \cite{Andrews-Garvan-Liang-2011}.
-More precisely, let $N_S(m,n)$ denote the number of $S$-partitions of $n$ with spt-crank $m$, Andrews, Dyson and Rhoades conjectured that $\{N_S(m,n)\}_{m}$ is weakly unimodal.
-Their conjecture was recently proved by Chen, Ji and Zang \cite{Chen-Ji-Zang-2015}.
+Let $N_{S}(m,n)$ denote the number of $S$-partitions of $n$ with spt-crank $m$, Andrews, Dyson and Rhoades conjectured that $\{N_{S}(m,n)\}_{m}$ is unimodal.
+Their conjecture was proved by Chen, Ji and Zang \cite{Chen-Ji-Zang-2015}.
+For the definitions of the spt-crank, the spt-function and the $S$-partition, please refer to \cite{Andrews-2008} and \cite{Andrews-Garvan-Liang-2011}.

-We also give a proof of Conjecture \ref{conj-opst3} in light of Theorem \ref{main-thm-n} and the following theorem.
+In this paper, we also give a proof of {Conjecture~\ref{conj-opst3}} in light of {Theorem~\ref{main-thm-n}} and the following theorem.

 \begin{thm} For $n\geq 39$,

 \end{thm}